galstreams: A Library of Milky Way Stellar Stream Footprints and Tracks: Global Properties of the System of Stellar Streams

 Some very long streams with no misalignment are, e.g., NGC3201-Gj\"oll (P21 track shown), Phlegethon and Leiptr in addition to well-known cases like GD-1 \citep{PriceWhelanBonaca2018_gd1,Grillmair2006_gd1}.
-On the other hand, the misalignment is evident in the mismatch between the proper motion ratio and stream tangent track in the reported cases of Orphan-Chenab, Jhelum, Indus, Elqui, Turranburra and AAU-AliqaUma \citep{Erkal2019,Shipp2020} as well as in some parts of the Sagittarius track \citep[see]{Vasiliev2021b}; and also in the Cetus-Palca stream, Slidr, LMS-1 and M68-Fj\"orm, previously unreported.
+On the other hand, the misalignment is evident in the mismatch between the proper motion ratio and stream tangent track in the reported cases of Orphan-Chenab, Jhelum, Indus, Elqui, Turranburra and AAU-AliqaUma \citep{Erkal2019,Shipp2020} as well as in some parts of the Sagittarius track \citep[see]{Vasiliev2021b}, \neww{although it exhibits very little misaligment for the most part}; and also in the Cetus-Palca stream, Slidr and LMS-1 and M68-Fj\"orm, previously unreported.

 In the case of Cetus-Palca-T21 and M68-Fj\"orm the misalignment happens at one end of the stream (similar to the Orphan-Chenab case).
 The detection of misaligned proper motions in Cetus-Palca-T21 appears robust, its track is fairly stable and based on members all along the track, the observed misalignment is substantial (similar to that in Orphan-Chenab) and the distance track is robust as it is based on photometric standard-candle distances of Blue Horizontal Branch stars (see details in Cetus-Palca-T21), so it is unlikely to be a distance-related effect.
 The case of M68-Fj\"orm is also one of apparently high confidence, the two tracks are based on independent detections by \citet{Ibata2021} and \citet{Palau2019}, yet the misalignment observed in the two cases is nearly identical (only the latter is shown).
 For LMS-1, on the contrary, we caution that the misalignment is observed at the ends of the track where there are fewer members to constrain its shape (see Sec.~\ref{s:multiple_tracks}, Fig.~\ref{f:track_compare_notclusters}), compared to the central part ($|\phi_1|<50\degr$) where the two tracks agree very well.